DEVITY-IOT/devity-iot.github.io/website/docs/intro.md

 It connects to a MQTT broker we make available.
 Then it authenticates via certificates that are generated during the onboarding process.

+## Overview

+Device onboarding process describes the process of configurating and putting secrets onto a device.
+These are then used to interact with IoT platforms and send data securely.
+Current state of the art is that the onboarding process of devices is done manually by a technician.
+The DEVITY onboarding process is seperated into three main steps.
+- Preprovisioning
+- Shipment of the device and configuration of the device
+- Installation in the shopfloor

+The preprovisioning step is done during the manufacturing process of the device.
+It consists of generating the device identity and placing the DEVITY software on the device.
+Additionally, the device is registrated at our services.
+After that, the device can be sold and shiped to the customer.
+During shipment the customer can use our webapp to configure the device to his likings.
+When it arrives and gets "unboxed" and started up for the first time our software conntects to our services.
+Then it receives the previsiosly estabiled configuration data.
+With that the DEVITY device onboarding process is complete.

 ## Approach

 Here we assume that the device has already been preprovisioned during the manufacturing process.